Posted on

 Build rapport through warmth

-Jim is depicted as a good guy who is considerate and has a warm tone.
-He comes across as someone you’d like to get a drink with after work.
-Jim is known to be likable and has built trust with others through his tone.
+Jim is depicted as a considerate, warm person—someone you’d like to get a drink with after work.
 Your readers will trust you more if you:

-• Use words like “we value”, “we care about”, “we’re committed to” when describing your brand.
-This shows you prioritize your customers.
+• Use words like “we value,” “we care about,” and “we’re committed to” when describing your brand.

-• Thank your readers for their business and loyalty.
-Say something like “We appreciate you choosing our brand.
-Your support means a lot to us.”
+• Thank your readers for their business and loyalty with phrases like “We appreciate your support.

 Use humor strategically – but don’t overdo it Like Andy